 Her first shop opened on the Left Bank in Paris in 1968 thanks to her invention of the "Poor Boy" Sweater.
 A soft body hugging sweater with higher armholes to make you look taller and leaner.
 It made the cover of French Elle.
 In 1972, Rykiel was dubbed "Queen of Knits" by Women's Wear Daily.

 She was French.
-In every way.
-Style, attitude, design.
-She contributed to French fashion in a big way.
-She was bold, like Coco Chanel and often compared to her.
-She wore her own pieces but stuck to certain colors to keep it simple.
-A bright red Bob was her signature hairstyle her whole life.
-She was also a good friend of Karl Lagerfeld.
-I wasn't sure Karl was the type for good friends but she was one of his.
+In every way possible.
+Design, attitude, and style.
+She made a significant contribution to French fashion.
+She was daring, much like Coco Chanel, and was frequently compared to her.
+She wore her own clothes but limited herself to a few colors to keep things simple.
+Her signature hairstyle had always been a bright red Bob.
+She was also close to Karl Lagerfeld.
+I wasn't sure if Karl was the type to have good friends, but she was one of them.

 As I went through, I was impressed how current the whole collection was.
 The majority of the pieces are from the late 1980's early 1990's.
 The original owner of the pieces was a big fan.
 There are some great handbags and even earrings by Rykiel.

 Sonia Rykiel passed away in 2016 due to complications of Parkinson's.
 She made her mark in design.
 I think that will be more and more apparent as time goes by.